Light therapy

 There Alzheimer's disease is mainly characterized by a phase of dementia.

-For Parkinson's disease, light therapy acts mainly on non-motor symptoms such as insomnia, depression or fatigue.
+For Parkinson's disease, light therapy mainly acts on non-motor symptoms such as insomnia, depression or fatigue.

 What are the effects of light therapy on our brain?

 Under the effect of light, the connectivity of the brain, the way in which the different areas exchange with each other is modified.
 Light therapy establishes an optimal dialogue between the amygdala and the hypothalamus.
 The amygdala is involved in the modulation of emotions and the hypothalamus, located in the subcortical brain, is involved in the functioning of mood, motivation, sleep (remember that it is the seat of the clock biological), appetite, thermoregulation...
-Directly linked to the pituitary gland, which secretes a whole series of hormonal precursors (in particular the precursors of sex hormones), the hypothalamus has an impact on all our vital functions.
+Directly connected to the pituitary gland, which secretes a whole series of hormonal precursors (in particular the precursors of sexual hormones), the hypothalamus has an impact on all of our vital functions.
 The quality of light therefore directly influences the way our brain processes our emotions.

-Who can perform light therapy?
+Who can practice light therapy?

 Studies have shown that light therapy can be practiced safely, however, before starting your treatment, please consult your doctor if:

-• You suffer or have suffered from depression
+- You suffer or have suffered from depression

-• You are hyper sensitive to light
+- You are hyper sensitive to light

-• You suffer from mental disorders
+- You suffer from mental disorders

 For people with bipolar or manic-depressive disorders, light therapy should be used with caution due to the possible risk of triggering a manic episode.
 Prior medical monitoring is therefore recommended.